arz-2/24-788_mini_project/README.md

 Loads `dimenet_best_model.pt` and evaluates on the test split.
 No retraining needed.

 ### DimeNet++ — retrain from scratch
-Open `dimenet2.ipynb` and run all cells.
+Open `train.py` and run all cells in the training notebook.

 ### GCN Baseline — train
 ```bash